-(b) Critical examinations.
+[(b)] (c) Critical examinations.

 - (1) Periodic inspection requirements.
-In order to maintain a building's exterior walls and appurtenances thereto in a safe condition, and in accordance with Article 302 of Title 28 of the Administrative Code, a critical examination of all parts of all exterior walls and any appurtenances thereto of all existing buildings greater than six stories in height or buildings hereafter erected that are greater than six stories in height, except for those parts of any exterior wall that are less than twelve inches (305 millimeters) from the exterior wall of an adjacent building, shall be conducted at periodic intervals. - (2) Inspection procedures. - Before any exterior wall for any building is critically examined, the QEWI retained by or on behalf of the owner of the building shall carefully review the most recent report and any available previous reports.
-The Department will maintain a file of such reports submitted in conformance with the law in effect prior to July 1, 2008 and with Article 302 of Title 28 of the New York City Administrative Code, and furnish copies upon payment of fees set forth in the rules of the Department. - (ii) Such examination shall be conducted and witnessed by or under the direct supervision of a QEWI retained by the owner of the building or his or her representative. - (iii) The QEWI shall design an inspection program for the specific building to be inspected, which shall include, but not be limited to, the methods to be employed in the examination.
-The inspection program shall be based on the considerations of the type of construction of the building's envelope, age of the material components, the façade's specific exposure to environmental conditions and the presence of specific details and appurtenances.
-Consideration shall be given to the façade's history of maintenance and repairs as described in previous reports and submittals to the department.
+In order to maintain a building's exterior walls and appurtenances [thereto] in a safe condition, and in accordance with Article 302 of Title 28 of the Administrative Code, a critical examination of all parts of all exterior walls and any appurtenances [thereto] of all existing buildings greater than six stories in height or buildings hereafter erected that are greater than six stories in height, except for those parts of any exterior wall that are less than twelve inches (305 millimeters) from the exterior wall of an adjacent building, [shall] must be conducted at periodic intervals. - (2) Inspection procedures. - (i) Before any exterior wall for any building is critically examined, the QEWI retained by or on behalf of the owner of the building [shall] must carefully review the most recent report and any available previous reports.
+The Department will maintain a file of such reports submitted in conformance [with the law in effect prior to July 1, 2008 and] with Article 302 of Title 28 of the New York City Administrative Code, and furnish copies upon payment of fees set forth in the rules of the Department. - (ii) [Such examination shall be conducted and witnessed] Examination of a building's exterior walls and appurtenances thereof pursuant to section 28-302.2 of the Administrative Code must be performed by or under the direct supervision of a QEWI retained by the owner of the building or his or her representative. - (iii) The QEWI [shall] must design an inspection program for the specific building to be inspected, which [shall] must include, but not be limited to, the methods to be employed in the examination.
+The inspection program shall be based on the considerations of the type of construction of the building's envelope, age of the material components, the facade's specific exposure to environmental conditions and the presence of specific details and appurtenances.
+Consideration shall be given to the facade's history of maintenance and repairs as described in previous reports and submittals to the [department] Department.